The Man in the High Castle: Plot

-The principal setting of The Man in the High Castle is the city of San Francisco in the Pacific States of America, where Japanese judicial racism has enslaved black people and reduced the Chinese residents to second-class citizens; secondary settings are in the Rocky Mountain States.
-In 1962, fifteen years after Imperial Japan and Nazi Germany won World War II, in the Pacific States of America, the businessman Robert Childan owns an antiques shop that specializes in Americana for a Japanese clientele who fetishize cultural artifacts of the former United States.
+In 1962, it has been fifteen years since Imperial Japan and Nazi Germany won World War II.
+In San Francisco, in the Pacific States of America, Japanese judicial racism has enslaved black people and reduced the Chinese residents to second-class citizens.
+Businessman Robert Childan owns an antique shop there that specializes in Americana for a Japanese clientele who is obsessed with cultural artifacts of the former United States.
 One day, Childan receives a request from Nobusuke Tagomi, a high-ranking trade official, who seeks a gift to impress a Swedish industrialist named Baynes.
-In fact, Childan can readily fulfill Tagomi's request because the shop is well-stocked with counterfeit antiques made by the metal works Wyndam-Matson Corporation.
+Childan cannot fulfill Tagomi's original request (a civil war recruiting poster) but is able to present alternatives because he is well-stocked with counterfeit antiques made by the metal works Wyndam-Matson Corporation.

-Recently fired from his job at a Wyndam-Matson factory in San Francisco, Frank Frink (formerly Fink) is a secret Jew and war veteran who agrees to join a former co-worker to start a business making and selling jewelry.
-Meanwhile, in the Rocky Mountain States, Frank's ex-wife, Juliana Frink, works as a judo instructor in Canon City, Colorado, and, in her private life, has entered a sexual relationship with Joe Cinnadella, an Italian truck driver and ex-soldier.
-Throughout the story, the characters make important decisions based upon their interpretations of prophetic messages from the I Ching, a Chinese book of divination.
-Some characters also secretly read The Grasshopper Lies Heavy, a novel of speculative fiction that presents an alternative history of World War II, wherein the Allies defeat the Axis.
-The Nazis ban the novel in the United States, but the Japanese allow its publication and sale in the Pacific States of America.
+Recently fired from his job at a Wyndam-Matson factory, Frank Frink (formerly Fink) is a secret Jew and war veteran who agrees to join a former co-worker to start a business making and selling jewelry.
+In the Rocky Mountain States, Frank's ex-wife, Juliana Frink, works as a judo instructor in Canon City, Colorado and, in her private life, has begun a sexual relationship with Joe Cinnadella, an Italian truck driver and ex-soldier.

-Threatening to expose the Wyndam-Matson Corporation's supplying counterfeit antiques to Childan, Frink blackmails Wyndam-Matson for money to finance his jewelry business.
+Frink blackmails the Wyndam-Matson Corporation for money to finance his jewelry business, threatening to expose that they are supplying counterfeit antiques to Childan.
 Tagomi and Baynes meet, but Baynes repeatedly delays conducting any real business because he awaits a third party from Japan.
-Suddenly, the Nazi news media inform the public of the death of the Chancellor of Nazi Germany, Martin Bormann, after a short illness.
-Childan takes some of Frink's "authentic metalwork" jewelry on consignment, to curry favor with a Japanese client, who, to Childan's surprise, says that the jewelry possesses much Wu, spiritual awareness.
-Juliana and Joe travel by road to Denver, Colorado, but en route Joe impulsively decides that they take a side trip to Cheyenne, Wyoming, to meet Hawthorne Abendsen, the mysterious author of The Grasshopper Lies Heavy; supposedly, Abendsen lives in a guarded estate named the High Castle.
-Suddenly, the Nazi news media inform the public that Joseph Goebbels is the new Chancellor of Nazi Germany.
+The Nazi news media announce that Chancellor of Nazi Germany Martin Bormann has died after a short illness.
+Childan takes some of Frink's "authentic metalwork" jewelry on consignment to curry favor with a Japanese client, who, to Childan's surprise, says it possesses much Wu, spiritual awareness.
+Juliana and Joe travel by road to Denver, Colorado, but en route Joe impulsively decides that they take a side trip to Cheyenne, Wyoming, to meet Hawthorne Abendsen, the mysterious author of The Grasshopper Lies Heavy, a novel of speculative fiction that presents an alternate history of World War II wherein the Allies defeat the Axis.
+The Nazis banned the book in the U.S., but the Japanese allow its publication and sale in the Pacific States of America.
+Supposedly, Abendsen lives in a heavily guarded estate named the High Castle.
+The Nazi news media inform the public that Joseph Goebbels is the new Chancellor of Nazi Germany.